Bitcoin (BTC) Price: Price Index and Live Chart | The Block

-Bitcoin (BTC) currently has a price of $37.8K and is down -0.012% over the last 24 hours.
-The cryptocurrency is ranked 1 with a market cap of $739B.
-Over the last 24 hours, it saw $18.2B of trading volume.
+Bitcoin (BTC) currently has a price of £29.9K and is up 0.61% over the last 24 hours.
+The cryptocurrency is ranked 1 with a market cap of £585B.
+Over the last 24 hours, it saw £14.7B of trading volume.
 The token has a circulating supply of 19.6M tokens out of a total supply of 21M tokens.

 Bitcoin is a decentralized digital currency that allows for peer-to-peer transactions without the need for intermediaries, utilizing blockchain technology for secure and transparent transactions.
 It operates as a store of value and a medium of exchange, with a limited supply of 21 million coins.